 The famous winery is located in the municipality of Pessac (suburb of Bordeaux) in the area Pessac-Léognan in Graves (Bordeaux).
-The origin goes back to Arnaud I. Pontac, who made a fortune from 1496 as an exporter of wine and vines from the Bordeaux.
-His son Jean de Pontac (1488-1589) built in 1550 the north wing of the Château.
-In 1525 he married Jeanne de Bellon, who brought as a dowry a part of the winery Haut-Brion in the marriage.
-His only sister, Marie, married an Arnaud de Lestonnac, who in 1540 was neighboring Château La Mission Haut-Brion founded.
-Of the three marriages of Jean Pontac (the last he entered at the age of 76), fifteen children were born.
+The origin goes back to Arnaud I. Pontac, who made fortune from 1496 as an exporter of wine and vines from Bordeaux.
+His son Jean de Pontac (1488-1589) built the north wing of the Château in 1550.
+In 1525 he married Jeanne de Bellon, who brought a part of the Haut-Brion estate into the marriage as a dowry.
+His only sister Marie married an Arnaud de Lestonnac, who was the neighbor in 1540 Château La Mission Haut-Brion founded.
+Fifteen children were born from the three marriages of Jean Pontac (the last one he entered at 76).
 For the next two generations of Pontac, there is nothing worth mentioning about viticulture.
-By Arnaud III. de Pontac (1599-1682), the wines of Haut-Brion also became known in England.
-He recognized the importance of the English market and is considered the founder of the Château wines, because he was the first in Bordeaux, a wine under the name of the winery marketed as "Haut-Brion".
+By Arnaud III. de Pontac (1599-1682), the Haut-Brion wines also became known in England.
+He recognized the importance of the English market and is considered the founder of Château wines because he was the first in Bordeaux to market a wine under the name of the winery as "Haut-Brion".

-By BillBl - originally posted to Flickr as Chateau Haut-Brion , CC BY 2.0 , link
+By BillBl - originally posted to Flickr as Chateau Haut-Brion , CC BY 2.0 , Link

-Arnaud Pontac sent in 1666 his son François Auguste Pontac (1636-1694) to London, who founded the later famous tavern "Pontack's Head" behind the Old Bailey (Criminal Court) on his behalf.
-The target audience was the affluent, aristocratic society, which was there to enjoy the exquisite wines of the Château Haut-Brion for exquisite meals.
+Arnaud Pontac sent his son François Auguste Pontac (1636-1694) to London in 1666, who commissioned the later famous tavern "Pontack's Head" behind the Old Bailey (criminal court) on his behalf.
+The target audience was the affluent, aristocratic society, who could enjoy the equally fine wines of the Château Haut-Brion with their exquisite dishes.
 The restaurant, which was exceptional at the time, was a resounding success and has been in operation for over 100 years.
-After the death of François-Auguste, his sister Thérèse inherited two thirds of the winery.
-The remaining third became the property of Louis-Arnaud Lecomte, the nephew of François-Auguste.
-Thérèse also inherited that Château de Pez in Saint-Estephe.
-In 1654 she married Jean-Denis d'Aulède de Lestonnac, the owner of Château Margaux was.
+After François-Auguste's death, his sister Thérèse inherited two thirds of the estate.
+The remaining third was owned by Louis-Arnaud Lecomte, François-Auguste's nephew.
+Thérèse also inherited that Château de Pez in Saint-Estèphe.
+In 1654 she married Jean-Denis d'Aulède de Lestonnac, the owner of Chateau Margaux was.

-The exceptional special position of the Château Haut-Brion shows that it is the only one of the 61 classified in 1855 Châteaux not in the area Médoc lies.
-In the 1959 classification for the area Graves the red wine is also included in the list of "Grands Crus list".
-There is a very special Anedokte over five bottles of the legendary vintage 1811 (look there). outstanding vintages More recent times are 1971, 1975, 1978, 1979, 1982, 1983, 1985, 1986, 1988, 1989, 1990, 1991, 1993, 1994, 1995, 1996, 1997, 1999 and 2000.
+The exceptional special status of the Château Haut-Brion is shown by the fact that it is the only one of the 61 chateaux classified in 1855 that is not in the range Médoc lies.
+With the classification for the area in 1959 Graves the red wine is also included in the list on the “Grands Crus List”.
+There is a very special document about five bottles of the legendary vintage 1811 (look there). outstanding vintages the more recent times are 1971, 1975, 1978, 1979, 1982, 1983, 1985, 1986, 1988, 1989, 1990, 1991, 1993, 1994, 1995, 1996, 1997, 1999 and 2000.
 These are among the most expensive wines in the world,